 How you position your work, how you distinguish yourself from others in your field or genre, and how you communicate to your audience can be the difference between a brand that attracts and retains viewers and one that falls flat.

 It’s a bit naive to think you can win any acclaim as an author while avoiding having an author brand.

 Effective branding is foundational to the development of your writer platform and audience-building efforts.
 The author who can tap into what their readers yearn for – and construct an entire experience around what they crave – is the author that earns the devoted fan base.

 We are always being judged, assessed and evaluated by others.
 People will interpret your work, your relevance and the value you offer by what you intentionally – and unintentionally – share.

-From your social media updates, blog posts and article contributions, to your podcast interviews, author collaborations or your newest release… Everything adds to the bigger picture of who you are, and what you can bring to the table.
-And as your sphere of influence and visibility increases, so does the number of people who have the opportunity to form an impression about you.
+As your sphere of influence and visibility increases, so does the number of people who have the opportunity to form an impression about you.